NEC SX-Aurora TSUBASA: Memory and caches

 The memory of the SX-Aurora TSUBASA processor consists of six HBM2 second generation high-bandwidth memory modules implemented in the same package as the CPU with the help of Chip-on-Wafer-on-Substrate technology.
 Depending on the processor model, the HBM2 modules are either 4 or 8 die 3D modules with either 4 or 8 GB capacity, each.
-The SX-Aurora CPUs thus have either 24GB or 48GB HBM2 memory.
-The models implemented with large HBM2 modules have 1.2TB/s memory bandwidth.
+The SX-Aurora CPUs thus have either 24 GB or 48 GB HBM2 memory.
+The models implemented with large HBM2 modules have 1.2 TB/s memory bandwidth.

-The cores of a vector engine share 16MB of "Last-Level-Cache" (LLC), a write-back cache directly connected to the vector registers and the L2 cache of the SPU.
+The cores of a vector engine share 16 MB of "Last-Level-Cache" (LLC), a write-back cache directly connected to the vector registers and the L2 cache of the SPU.
 The LLC cache line size is 128 Bytes.
 The priority of data retention in the LLC can to some extent be controlled in software, allowing the programmer to specify which of the variables or arrays should be retained in cache, a feature comparable to that of the Advanced Data Buffer (ADB) of the NEC SX-ACE.